najlaauni/UniversityLife/SECI1013 - Discrete Structure/Assignment 2/README.md

-# 🔧 Lab Exercise 1
+# 🔧 Assignment 1
-This repository contains my personal record of Lab Exercise 1 (Section 02) for my coursework.
-The task for this lab exercise was to construct a flow chart based on 4 sets that were given by the lecturer.
+This repository contains my personal record of Assignment 1 (Section 02) for my coursework.
+The task for this assignment was about Chapter 1 - Set Theory & Logic.

-Date: 17 October 2025
+Date: 22 October 2025 until 30 October 2025
-Time: 12:00am - 12.50am
-Venue: Online Class

 ---

 ## 📘 Task Description

-I chose set 1 which needs to construct a flow chart that reads an integer number and then calculates the sum of its digits.
-After that, identify whether the sum of digits for the integer is a multiple of 3, 4, and/or 5.
-Also, I should use operator divide (/) and modulus (%) and also post-test loop to answer this question.
-From set 1, I have required to : <br>
+This assignment must be done in a group consisting of 3 or 4 members.
+We need to solve all the questions by writing them neatly and readily on the plain A4 paper.
+From this assignment, we have been required to : <br>
-- View and understand the provided output of the set I chose
+- View and understand the provided questions
-- Construct a flow chart that has the same output as a set that I chose
+- Answer all 6 questions :
+  - list down the set
+  - prove a set by showing all laws that were used
-- Save the file using the required naming format
+  - find the number of students using a formula from the set
+  - consider a statement
+  - use truth table to check if the compound propositions A and B are logically equivalent
+  - proof by using direct proofing
+- Write all the names of members of the group on the front page
-- Submit the flowchart through the eLearning platform
+- Submit the assignment as a hard copy through the lecturer

 ---

 ## 🎯 Purpose of This Repository
 This repository will be employed to:
-- Keep and record details of lab exercises
+- Keep and record details of assignments
 - Follow up on my learning progress
-- Register the activities and coursework.
+- Register the activities and coursework